felix-roc/ds-projects-capstone/README.md

   - trained `models` for deployment
 - The `deployment-model` branch contains a container for model deployment to [Heroku](https://www.heroku.com).
 The model is interfaced via an [API](https://hdd-predicitve-maintenance-api.herokuapp.com) using FastAPI.
 - The `deployment-dashboard` branch contains a Plotly Dash dashboard that uses predictions obtained from the deployed model.
 This branch is also [deployed to Heroku](https://www.heroku.com).
+- The `deployment-streamlit` branch contains the Streamlit app with a [dashboard](https://share.streamlit.io/felix-roc/ds-projects-capstone/deployment_streamlit) to get predictions on sample data and upload custom data.

 ## Data